projectacrn/acrn-hypervisor/doc/tutorials/docbuild.rst

 The parent ``projectacrn folder`` is there because, if you have repo publishing rights, we'll also be creating a publishing area later in these steps.

-It's best if the ``acrn-hypervisor`` folder is an ssh clone of your personal fork of the upstream project repos (though ``https`` clones work too and won't require you to
-`register your public SSH key with GitHub <https://github.com/settings/keys>`_):
+In the following steps, you'll create a fork of the upstream ``acrn-hypervisor`` repo to your personal GitHub account, clone your personal fork to your local development computer, and then link that to the upstream repo as well:

 #.
 Use your browser to visit https://github.com/projectacrn and do a
    fork of the **acrn-hypervisor** repo to your personal GitHub account.)